 - Differentiate with Data and Content: Your customers assume that you know them and understand their expectations inside and out.
 They do not appreciate that there are often many systems of record with disparate data and information.
 It’s critical to focus investments on centralizing, galvanizing and operationalizing your data.
 You need the ability to deliver the right information, to the right person, at exactly the right time.
 This is only possible if you have the ability to track customer behavior and trigger actions when the customer is off track from a successful journey.
 Also, many customers want the ability to self-educate.
 You need to invest in educational and training content that will help them accelerate outcomes with your products and services.

 - Learn from the Best: Don’t reinvent the wheel.
 It’s expensive and consumes time that could be utilized to drive growth.
 It’s important to remember that you can’t be great at everything.
 Keep your focus on your core competency and learn from other organizations, who are at various stages of transformation.
 TSIA has some great data, insights and analysis.
 ServiceSource has best practices, playbooks, and capabilities from helping companies in this space for 17 years, and various other organizations have key learnings that could be applied to your business. profitable subscription business models.

-With these best practices in place, you will be well on your way to mastering the Revenue Waterfall and creating a profitable subscription business models.
-To learn watch Transform to a Profitable Subscription Business.
+With these customer retention strategies in place, you will be well on your way to mastering the Revenue Waterfall and creating a profitable subscription business models.